stevengoldbergm/Note-Taker/README.md

 ## Description

-A simple note-taking app that allows the user to store notes in a database for later use.
+A simple note-taking app that allows the user to dynamically update a notes database using express.js.

 ## Installation

 Follow the below steps to install the program:

         npm install

 ## Usage